nsheely/Wordle_Solver/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Rust](https://img.shields.io/badge/rust-2024-orange.svg)

-A Wordle solver in Rust using information theory and game theory to achieve 99.7-99.8% optimal performance.
+A Wordle solver in Rust using information theory and game theory to achieve near optimal performance.

 ## What It Does